Road up Mt. Shiude will reopen beginning March 30th at 1pm.

 Online reservations allow for more efficient administration

 90% of guests express satisfaction.
-Data utilized for marketing purposes.

 Charging Admission Makes Conservation Possible